 Supply Chain Simulation Tool

-SCM Globe provides supply chain modeling and simulation technology that is engaging, easy to understand, and accurate.
+SCM Globe provides supply chain modeling and simulation software that is engaging, easy to use, and accurate.
 Our map-based simulations teach principles of pragmatic supply chain management to students around the world.
-People also use our simulations to analyze and improve real supply chains, and design new ones.
+People also use our simulations to analyze and improve real supply chains, or design new ones.